 As a director he wrote, directed and performed vocals for the 2011 winning Tropfest short film, Animal Beatbox, which has now played at over 25 festivals worldwide.
 That Sugar Film was Damon’s first feature length film as a director and won Best Documentary at the Australian AACTA awards and became the highest grossing Australian documentary of all time.
 That Sugar Book is his first published book and was published in 9 languages.

-Damon’s new film, 2040, is an innovative feature documentary that explores what the future would look like by the year 2040 if we embraced the best solutions already available to us to improve our planet.
-It was released in April 2019 and is already in the top 5 highest grossing documentaries of all time in Australia at the cinema.
+Damon’s film, 2040, is an innovative feature documentary that explores what the future would look like by the year 2040 if we embraced the best solutions already available to us to improve our planet.
+It was released in April 2019 and is in the top 5 highest grossing documentaries of all time in Australia at the cinema.